dwyl/learn-flutter/README.md

 ## Environment Variables

 Environment variables are variables like those we create in our applications.
-However, instead of existing within the system we are building, they live directly within the operating system.
+They are dynamically named values in the operating system, which affect the behavior of the programs that consume it.
+They are stored in a "list" of key-values.

+### When should we use the environment variables?

+One frequent use is to store keys and passwords.
+Instead of having several constants in your application you can store API keys, database passwords in these variables.
+This way, you can hide the keys, not having to share them with those who don't compete with this information.

 ### Environment Variables in Flutter